 Plus sector exposure could carry opportunity costs, as well.
 Plus sectors trailed stock returns in prior equity bull markets and offered less downside mitigation potential than core fixed income during equity bear markets.
 While plus sectors can outperform core in a rising rate environment, they tend to underperform when rates are falling—a key consideration should circumstances force the Fed to reverse course on its current interest rate policy.

-We believe a risk-aware approach that balances exposure to plus sectors, core fixed income, and equities can help advisors keep their portfolios aligned with the individual needs and objectives of their clients.
-As a general rule, T. Rowe Price’s research suggests that 70% of total fixed income exposure in advisors’ models be dedicated to core assets as a counterweight to the models’ equity exposures in order to minimize portfolio risk and maximize risk-adjusted returns.
+We believe a risk-aware approach that balances exposure to plus sectors, core fixed income, and equities can help financial professionals keep their portfolios aligned with the individual needs and objectives of their clients.
+As a general rule, T. Rowe Price’s research suggests that 70% of total fixed income exposure in financial professionals’ models be dedicated to core assets as a counterweight to the models’ equity exposures in order to minimize portfolio risk and maximize risk-adjusted returns.
 The remaining 30% may be allocated to a mix of strategies, including plus sectors, to be adjusted dynamically depending on a model’s equity exposure.
-In lower equity models, advisors could diversify duration risk through a mix of plus sector strategies.
+In lower equity models, financial professionals could diversify duration risk through a mix of plus sector strategies.
 In higher equity models, duration could help diversify or counterbalance pure equity risk.